FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 # Handle snapshots with OSC

 Different snapshots actions could be launched by OSC messages.
+The complete list of them is available on the [OSC Table](Appendix_C_OSC_Table.md).

 > Like sources and rooms, the index could be part of the message (<code>/snapshot/3/update</code>), or send as an argument (<code>/snapshot/update, 3</code>).
 All the example below will use it as part of the message.